yaise/katas2024-samb/README.md

 - **Next.js router** - this is the server-side routing of requests into the Node.js server.
 Next.js has file-based routing that will be used.
 - **Routes** - routes contain the UI components and business logic for the particular route.
   - **Resumes route** - this handles all requests related to resumes: uploading, managing, viewing as well as summarizing and viewing suggestions.
+    - Resumes are uploaded via this route, parsing them using open source to convert them to text.
+    - For the user to see an anonymized version of their resume in SMART format, the LLM gateway is called.
+We need to send an appropriate prompt to do this.
+The user does not modify the prompt, they only modify their resume.
+The result of the call to the LLM is persisted to the database through the persistence layer.
+    - The candidate marks themselves (and their resume) as "active" and the resume is marked as "active" in the database.
+This triggers the [Matcher](#matcher) service for further processing (vectorization).
   - **Sign in route** - handles the authentication-specific requests for establishing user sessions.
 This also handles password resets and other user registration issues.
   - **Metrics route** - handles viewing and analyzing various metrics about ClearView.
   - **Billing route** - handles everything relating to billing and charging customers for resumes.
   - **Matches route** - exposes the ability to query matches for job descriptions and resumes.
+    - This queries the [matcher](#matcher) service for any
   - **Jobs route** - handles requests about jobs and descriptions.
 This allows CRUD on job descriptions.
 - **Persistence layer** - abstracts persistence to database/file store.
 - **Metrics layer** - abstracts persistence and querying of metrics.